 - Light rail – Canberra’s light rail system begins at Gungahlin and services the city along Northbourne Avenue.
 It is an efficient way to get around Canberra.
 The line is 12 kilometres long and has 13 stations.

 - Buses – The city’s bus network reaches multiple points of the city and suburbs.
 If you have a bicycle, the TC bus allows you the use of its bike racks.
 You can reach Canberra’s top attractions all year-long as the bus network runs 365 days a year.

 - Rideshare/taxi – Canberra is home to several rideshare companies and taxi services.
 Uber and Lyft both operate in the capital, and Ola is another popular car service found in the city.
 You can book a rideshare provider for trips to and from Canberra International Airport.

 Canberra is home to a variety of historical and cultural attractions.
 As Australia’s capital, there is a lot to see and do.
 The city’s natural surroundings make for great adventures whether you are on an extended trip or a weekend getaway.

-History buffs shouldn’t miss the chance to explore the Australian War Memorial.
-The building’s architecture is in the Byzantine-style and provides a look at Australia's
+- History buffs shouldn’t miss the chance to explore the Australian War Memorial.
+The building’s architecture is in the Byzantine-style and provides a look at Australia’s history in war.

 You have got to try